 This means that nearly all of the information that university libraries offer belongs to the Deep Web.
 Only those who study or work at a well-funded university can access this information.
 As a result, a large portion of the research literature isn't available to potential users (e.g. students and researchers from universities located in lower income countries).

-Then there's the Dark Web.
+And then there's the Dark Web.
 This is the most hidden part of the web that is inaccessible through regular web browsers.
-It is most known for criminal activity (e.g. identity theft, credit card scams, and worse).
+It is most known for criminal activity (e.g., identity theft, credit card scams, and worse).

 Academics can make their articles open access by:

 depositing their article (as accepted for publication by a journal) into an institutional repository, making it freely accessible for everyone.
 An institutional repository is a digital archive for publications written by academics employed by a university.
 This type of OA is often referred to as 'self-archiving'.